-5. Find the period when the mass is positioned 12 cm, and then 16 cm, from the center of the rod.
+5. Find the period, T, when the mass is positioned 12 cm, and then 16 cm, from the center of the rod.

-Question 1: As you increase the effective length of the pendulum, does the period increase or decrease as you change the length?
-Is there a linear relationship between period and length?
+Question 1: As you increase the effective length, $X_1$ , of the pendulum, does the period increase or decrease?
+Is there a linear relationship between period and $X_1^{1/2}$ ?

-Part II - The position, velocity, and acceleration of the pendulum as a function of time.
+Part II - The angular position $(\theta)$ , velocity $(\omega)$ , and acceleration $(\alpha)$ of the pendulum as a function of time.

 1. The rod should be attached to the rotary motion sensor with the screw passing through the center of the rod.
-Once again, make sure the screw is holding the rod securely in place, and that the rod does not slip as it oscillates.
+Once again, make sure that the screw holds the rod securely in place, and that the rod does not slip as it oscillates.
 Mount one of the brass masses to the rod at one end.
 Slip the second mass on to the rod from the other end, and position it somewhere between the middle of the rod and the end.
-If you stop the rod from oscillating, it should have an equilibrium position where the rod is vertical.
+If you stop the rod from oscillating, it should equilibrate when the rod is vertical.

 Question 2: The masses are mounted this way to give you control over the period of the oscillations.
-Leaving the bottom mass at the end of the rod, how should you position the top mass so the pendulum oscillates relatively quickly?
+Suppose the bottom mass is mounted at the end of the rod, how should you position the top mass to make the pendulum oscillate relatively quickly?
 How should you position the top mass so the pendulum oscillates very slowly?
 Why?
-[Hint: Think about the moment of inertia]
+[Hint: Think about the torque acting on the pendulum and its moment of inertia]

-2. Set the top mass so the pendulum oscillates with a period of about 1.5 seconds, which should give you nice smooth graphs.
-Collect data with the pendulum undergoing small-amplitude oscillations (i.e., don't displace it too far from equilibrium after hitting the product button) and compare the three graphs.
+2. Position the bottom mass 16 cm from the center of the rod.
+Adjust the position of the top mass so the pendulum oscillates with a period of about 1.5 seconds, which should give you nice smooth graphs.
+Collect data with the pendulum undergoing small-amplitude oscillations (i.e., don't displace it too far from equilibrium after hitting the pendulum) and compare the three graphs.